Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you want to make one, hit me up on Discord, and I can show you some of the pitfalls not addressed in the wiki.

+16. "Hey FNS, could you make this ReadMe any longer?
+I'm really looking for something beefy after finishing **_War and Peace_**."

+It's long because it's comprehensive.

+For people who have been modding this game for years, they already know most of this stuff.

+However, it's always somebody's first day.
+So they get to drink from the firehose

+Also, hopefully good users will read this, and bug me less with troubleshooting.

 ______________________________________________________________________________________________________________________